jetbrains-academy/Functional_Programming_Scala/Monads/Non-Determinism with Lists/task.md

 ```

 Let's now discuss the List monad.
-The unit method simply creates a singleton list with its argument inside, indicating that the computation has finished with only one value.
+The `identity` method simply creates a singleton list with its argument inside, indicating that the computation has finished with only one value.
 `flatMap` applies the monadic action to each element in a list, and then concatenates the results.
 If we run `factors(4).flatMap(factors)`, we get `List(1,2,4).flatMap(factors)` which concatenates `List(1)`, `List(1,2)`, and `List(1,2,4)` for the final result `List(1,1,2,1,2,4)`.